 </definition>

 The following paragraphs define the sequence of steps to build a general definition section of a PRM.
-Because the number of combinations is as wide as the possible definition of attitude elements and their combinations, the steps focus in the construction of a simple PRM definition section example showing possible alternatives when there is more than one way to build a certain element.
+Because the number of combinations is as wide as the possible definition of attitude elements and their combinations, the steps focus on the construction of a simple PRM definition section example showing possible alternatives when there is more than one way to build a certain element.
 New elements added in each step of the process are identified with bold-italics type font.

 The definition section shall identify the reference frames that will be involved in the pointing request.

-In the referenece frame definitions there shall be the reference base frame
+The base frame shall be defined in the definitions section.

 <definition name=”defBlock” version=“a.b”>